Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Conclusion: The Whole-Life Mission

 Your time at APC Bible College is preparation for a lifetime of service, not a single profession.
 The core vocational truth of your degree is that you have been trained to bring the values, ethics, and truth of the Gospel into every sphere of influence.
 Whether you are preaching from the pulpit on Sunday, leading a non-profit organization, providing chaplaincy care, or working in global development, your career is a calling to build His Church and reach the world.
-Embrace this diversity of purpose, knowing that in all things, you are serving the Lord Christ (Colossians 3:23).
+Embrace this diversity of purpose, knowing that in all things, you are serving the Lord Christ.